Making Half MyPlate Fruits and Vegetables

 3 - 5

-Students examine MyPlate (2015-2020 Dietary Guidelines for Americans) and discover the importance of making half your plate fruits and vegetables.
+Students examine MyPlate and discover the importance of making half their plate fruits and vegetables.
 Grades 3-5

 For the class: